octobercms/docs/cms-themes.md

         {{ post.content }}
     {% endfor %}

-> **Note:** In the PHP section you can only define functions and refer to namespaces with the PHP `use` keyword.
+In the PHP section you can only define functions and refer to namespaces with the PHP `use` keyword.
 No other PHP code is allowed in the PHP section.
 This is because the PHP section is converted to a PHP class when the page is parsed.
 Example of using a namespace reference:

     url = "/blog"
     layout = "default"